madalin-dogaru/profiler/README.md

 # Profiler
 Yes, I know, someone somewhere created a tool that does this.
 I just want to create my own and there's nothing you can do to stop me :)
 This will be a target profiling tool used in red teaming exercises.
-Currently still prototyping and testing various features so this is the moment when new ideas have the most impact on development.
+Currently still prototyping and testing various features so if you have any ideas, this is the moment when they will have the most impact on development.

 Install
 ---